ISamnaIqbal/book-recommendation-system/README.md

-# book-recommendation-system
+# Book Recommendation System

+## Description
-A machine learning project for personalized book recommendations based on user preferences and data analysis."
+This project recommends books based on user preferences.

+## Technologies Used
+- Python
+- Pandas
+- Scikit-learn

+## Files
+- notebooks/: Jupyter notebooks
+- data/: datasets used

+## How to Run
+1. Open main.ipynb
+2. Run all cells